nana-4/materia-theme/README.md

 - Chrome/Chromium scrollbars extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
 - Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Materia with [oomox](https://github.com/actionless/oomox).
 - @n3oxmind who helped improve the installation script.
+- @smurphos who made and provided the Cinnamon theme for Materia.

 Also thank you to all contributors and upstream developers.